msawczyn/EFDesigner/README.md

  ### Change Log

-1.0.3.10
-   - Bug fixes for exceptions thrown when bad input to model attributes as text

 1.0.3.9
    - If no entities and model is using an unsupported inheritance strategy, changing from EF6 to EFCore doesn't give a message, just changes the strategy.